 Palo Santo

-Part of our Ingredient Glossary โ educational information about raw materials we may use in our products.
+Part of our Ingredient Glossary — educational information about raw materials we may use in our products.
 We don't sell raw ingredients.

 Palo Santo, meaning "holy wood" in Spanish, comes from trees that grow wild along the coasts of South America.
-What makes this ingredient special isn't just its incredible scent, it's the sustainable way it's harvested.
+What makes this ingredient special isn't just its incredible scent.
+It's the sustainable way it's harvested.
 The wood can only be collected after the tree dies naturally and lies on the forest floor for several years, developing its characteristic aromatic compounds through this natural aging process.

 The essential oil distilled from this aged wood creates one of the most complex and recognizable scents in aromatherapy.
 It's sweet but woody, fresh but grounding, with subtle notes of pine, mint, and lemon.
 Unlike synthetic fragrances that hit one note, palo santo oil reveals different layers as it warms on your skin.